elevatelearning/el-site/content/insights/how-to-become-a-better-learner/index.md

 Metacognition is an important aspect of self-regulated learning, and a key characteristic of being a lifelong learner.

 Here’s how to improve metacognition by self-regulating your learning experience:

-Step 1: Understand what your learning task involves Step 2: Recognise your personal strengths and weaknesses related to this task Step 3: Create a plan for completing the task
+1. Understand what your learning task involves
+2. Recognise your personal strengths and weaknesses related to this task
+3. Create a plan for completing the task
-Step 4: Monitor the effectiveness of your plan
+4. Monitor the effectiveness of your plan
-Step 5: Evaluate and adjust your plan if needed
+5. Evaluate and adjust your plan if needed

 John Dewey, philosopher, psychologist and educational reformer, also made the case for reflection being a key part of effective learning experiences.
 Dewey defined reflection as an active process in which one recalls an experience and reflects on what the experience entailed, why things happened the way they did and what could be done differently in future.
 Similarly to Dewey’s research, Graham Gibbs’ six steps of reflective practice indicated in Gibbs reflective cycle below will assist you to better reflect on your experiences and turn them into learning opportunities.